Autoimmune Thyroid Disorders

 - You have pain, redness, and swelling in your muscles and joints.

-- Your heart is beating very fast and you are becoming very restless.
+- Your heart is fluttering and you feel restless.

 - You have slurred speech, problems with balance or walking, or cannot think clearly.